AxisCommunications/acap-computer-vision-sdk-examples/README.md

   * A Python example which implements pose estimation on a video stream from the camera, and publish the output on a video stream using flask.
 * [web-server](./web-server/)
   * A C++ example which runs a Monkey web server on the camera.

-### Docker Hub images

-The examples are based on the [ACAP Computer Vision SDK](https://github.com/AxisCommunications/acap-computer-vision-sdk).
-This SDK is an image which contains APIs and tooling to build computer vision apps for running on camera, with support for Python.
-Additionally, there is the [ACAP Native SDK](https://github.com/AxisCommunications/acap-native-sdk), which is more geared towards building ACAPs that uses AXIS-developed APIs directly, and primarily does so using C/C++.

 ## How to work with Github repository